 Walks are part-day and full day with opportunities to walk direct from the hotels.
 Distances are from 1 to 11 miles (1.5-17.75km).
 Ascents range from virtually nil to 2,100 feet (630m) with some rough terrain and steep ascents.
 In the Drakensberg there are opportunities to do challenging hikes including the ascents to the spectacular Amphitheatre summit.

-Day 5: Rorke’s Drift & Isandlwana - In the company of an expert historian guide explore the battlefields of the Anglo Zulu wars, the haunting fields of Isandlwana and the famous siege at Rorke’s Drift.
+In the company of an expert historian guide explore the Rorke’s Drift & Isandlwana battlefields of the Anglo Zulu wars, the haunting fields of Isandlwana and the famous siege at Rorke’s Drift.
 Your guide will bring to life the history, events and personal stories surrounding the battles in this area as we walk through where they took place.

-Day 6: To the Drakensberg - Morning drive across the countryside of KwaZulu-Natal, rich in history, until the Drakensberg mountains come into view and we climb into the central part of the range (3 nights).
+A mroning drive across the countryside of KwaZulu-Natal, rich in history.
+The Drakensberg mountains come into view and we climb into the central part of the range (3 nights).
 An unbeatable location for walking and offering a splendid place to relax and enjoy the surroundings.
 This afternoon we take a walk to see San bushman paintings.

-Day 7: Drakensberg walks - Enjoy excellent full or part day walks in the stunning mountains.
+Enjoy two excellent full or part day walks in the stunning mountains.
 Walk options include the dramatic Rainbow Gorge or the popular Contour Path.

-Day 11: The Amphitheatre - A fantastic full day’s walk to the summit of the Amphitheatre, the symbol of the Drakensberg and close to the highest point in South Africa.
+The following day we enjoy a fantastic full day’s walk to the summit of the Amphitheatre, the symbol of the Drakensberg and close to the highest point in South Africa.
 Drive to a well marked trail with a zig-zag path leading onto an undulating contour path which then leads to the summit.
 A less challenging shorter walk in the area is available.

 A full passport valid for at least one month after departing South Africa is required, with at least 2 blank pages for entry stamps.